aiven/devportal/docs/products/opensearch/dashboards/getting-started.rst

 Additionally to search queries, you can filter the data by using either a visual interface or `OpenSearch Query DSL <https://opensearch.org/docs/latest/opensearch/query-dsl/index/>`_

 .. tip::
-    If the index you're looking at contains a date field, pay attention to currently selected date range when running a query.
+    If the index you're looking at contains a date field, pay attention to the currently selected date range when running a query.

 Visualize
 ----------
-**Visualize** page is an interphase to create and manage your visualisations.
+**Visualize** page is an interface to create and manage your visualisations.
 In order to create a new visualization:

 #.
 Select visualization type you want to use.
 #.
 Choose the source of data.